LeNo-1/obsidian-git-sync/30 - Permanent/Chapters/Geometrical Optics.md

 > The bouncing of light off an object is called **reflection**

-Diffusion Reflection: If the surface on which the light
+**Diffusion Reflection**: If the surface on which the light shines is rough, the reflected light is scattered in all directions from the surface.
+This is called **diffuse reflection**
+**Regular Reflection**: If the surface of an object on which light shines is silvered and polished smooth - such a surface is called a mirror - the light falling on it is not scattered in all directions.
+Instead the reflected rays are parallel to each other.